Sarrus1/advanced-anticamp/README.md

 ## Configuration ##
 - You can modify the phrases in addons/sourcemod/translations/advancedanticamp.phrases.txt.
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/advancedantiamp.cfg
+- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/advancedantiamp.cfg.
+- To add a sound, put it in the sound/misc/anticamp folder.
+It has to be in the .mp3 format.
+Then, configure the appropriate convar in cfg/sourcemod/avanced_anticamp.cfg by pointing to the sound file relative to the sound folder.
+Remember to add the sound file to your FASTDL directory aswell.

 ## Usage ##
 ### Creating zones ###